-Stop harvesting affected crop Where crop is being harvested contact staff immediately and STOP harvesting IMME DIATE NEXT STEPS • Where product has been harvested and stored, yet remains within the control of the business, clearly mark each side of bin/trays ensuring no product gets mixed up with non-affected product or dispatched from site ↓ Secure all crop in potentially affected fields Where crop is still to be harvested, ensure all staff and customer(s) are aware this crop/field reference MUST NOT be harvested.
-Clearly mark at field entrance MUST NOT BE HARVESTED .
-Next steps - Critical Issue es 2 & 4 ONLY ↓ 2 Maximum residue test and/or re-test product Exceeding the maximum application rate specified in the statutory box within the product label is a breach of the approval and therefore a breach of UK pesticide legislation.
+narvesting ed crop Where crop is being harvested contact staff immediately and STOP harvesting lacksquare IMMEDIATE NEXT STEPS Segregate and quarantine in storage and clearly label on all sides of containers 'hold' from affected source Where product has been harvested and stored, yet remains within the control of the business, clearly mark each side of bin/trays ensuring no product gets mixed up with non-affected product dispatched from site ↓ e all crop in potentially ed fields Where crop is still to be harvested, ensure all staff and customer(s) are aware this crop/field reference MUST NOT be harvested.
+Clearly mark at field entrance MUST NOT BE HARVESTED Next steps - Critical Issues 2 & 4 ONLY ↓ 2 Maximum residue test and/or re-test product Exceeding the maximum application rate specified in the statutory box within the product label is a breach of the approval and therefore a breach of UK pesticide legislation.
 However, where this issue has been identified whilst 'some' of the affected crop is left in the field (and/or storage) and/or 'some' has left the control of the farm business, i.e. has moved further along the food chain, it is imperative that the chemical composition of the product in terms of maximum residue levels (legal trading limits) has not been exceeded (high risk potential food safety breach).
 Samples must be taken from the remaining affected field (and/or stored stock) and arrangements will be made by your customer(s) to collect the samples.
 Results will be requested within 24 hours and all costs charged to the producer business.
 These results will be reported back to your customer(s) immediately, after which you will be made aware of the results and any subsequent actions necessary to be taken.
 4 Maximum residue test and/or re-test product Where maximum residue level sampling is undertaken internally within your business and results reported which exceed the maximum residue levels, the product is in breach of Legal Trading Limits, and cannot legally be sold.
 Where this issue has been identified whilst 'some' of the affected crop is left in the field (and/or storage) and 'some' has left the control of the farm business, i.e. has moved further along the food chain, it is imperative that the chemical composition of the product in terms of maximum residue levels is re-checked by the laboratory responsible for producing the original maximum residue level exceedence results.
 Further samples must be taken from the remaining affected field (and/or stored stock) and arrangements will be made by your customer(s) to collect the samples.
 Results will be requested within 24 hours and all costs charged to the producer business.
 These results will be reported back to your customer(s) immediately, after which you will be made aware of the results and any subsequent actions necessary to be taken.